Lessons From This Man Who Dropped 26kg & Found A Whole New Lease On Life

 4. The Result: “When I saw my pants were becoming loose, I became addicted to the changes.
 From size 42 to 40, then down to 36, and when I dropped to 34 I was ecstatic.
 Now I have to buy size 32, because size 30 pants don’t fit my thighs.”

-The Lesson: The small results will keep you going towards the big one.
+The Lesson: The small weight loss results will keep you going towards the big one.
 They will keep you motivated, and your friends and family will also provide positive feedback.

 The Biggest Lessons: Rajeev’s Take